Gangezilla/readings/go-in-action/5-gos-type-system.md

 You've got your classic numeric, string and Boolean types.

 ### Reference types
 slice, map, channel, interface and functions.
 When you declare a variable from one of these types, the value that's created is called a header value.
+They're called as such because they're essentially a pointer to an underlying data structure.

+### Struct types